- Cellular PVC

 All of Elite's wainscoting kits are engineered to require a minimum amount of site work during installation.
 We designed our wainscoting systems with the "DIYer" in mind and to be user-friendly with regard to installation.
 With that being said, installing your wainscot will require a saw, hammer and nails, etc. Have a closer look at our detailed step-by-step videos in our help section to help you decide if you should install yourself.

 Do wood components have to be primed before painting?

-Elite Flat and Beaded Panel Wainscot system installs with a minimum of wood working tools and experience.
-See the flat verses the raised panel side by side.
+Elite Flat and Beaded Panel Wainscot system installs with a minimum of woodworking tools and experience.
+See the flat versus the raised panel side by side.

 The Flat or Beaded Panel system installs exactly the same way as the Elite Raised Panel System with the exception of NOT having to shape the panels.
 Below is a cross-sectional view of the flat or beaded panels with the 1/2" X 4" wide stile in the middle.
 The Elite Raised Panel and the Elite Flat / Beaded Panel Wainscot System use the same stiles, cap, and rails... the ONLY difference is the panels.

 The Elite Flat and Beaded Panel System comes with pre-cut 24" x 24"x 1/8" thick panels that slide into the pre-shaped grooves easily.
 You can cut the flat panel material using a handsaw, jigsaw or a table saw.
 Not all walls are the same length so we have left extra material on each panel so that you can customize them to suit your needs.

 How do I cut angles on the stiles (risers) as required for staircases?